yellowful/enzyme-test-app/README.md

-# robofriends-pwa
+# enzyme test app

-adding PWA capabilities to a react app
+Implemented enzyme tests to a react app.

-To run the project:

-1. Clone this repo
-2. Run `npm install`
-3. Run `npm start`